-Panama had one of the strongest growth performances in Latin America and the Caribbean (LAC) before the COVID-19 crisis.
+Source: Comptroller of the Republic of Panama; Superintendency of Banks of Panama; and IMF staff calculations of Panama had one the strongest growth performances in Latin America and the Caribbean (LAC) before the COVID-19 crisis.
 Fast growth and prudent fiscal management allowed Panama to reach investment grade and access private financing markets at low cost.
 However, Panama suffered from one of the most severe COVID-19 outbreaks in LAC.